quite/age-plugin-tkey/README.md

 the instructions in the README.md there.
 Then just `make` here.

-For reproducability and maintaining a stable device app hash and thus identity, there is some stuff in [contrib/](contrib/) for building using a container image.
+For reproducability and maintaining a stable device app hash and thus identity we typically build in a container image.
+There is some stuff in [contrib/](contrib/) for doing that using podman, try `make`.